-- d.
-Economic Downturn Impact.
-Neither is this the first time a court has been influenced in a gift tax valuation case by the gravity of the 2008 economic downturn.
-For example, judicial notice of that recession was a factor in Kress v.
-United States (discussed in Item 15 above), which was also a taxpayer victory that involved tax-affecting and the credibility and thoroughness of the taxpayer's valuation expert. - e.
-Tax-Affecting.
-"Tax-affecting" refers to the step in the valuation of a closely-held business that seeks to adjust for certain differences between passthrough entities and C corporations.
+11. Tax-Affecting in Valuing S Corporation Shares (Or Interests in Other Passthrough Entities) Under the Income Approach, Kress v.
+United States and Estate of Jones v.
+Commissioner a.
+Tax-Affecting Overview.
+"Tax-affecting" is an issue that arises when a passthrough entity is valued under an income approach, with the income being multiplied by a capitalization factor to arrive at the value of the entity.
+Tax-affecting refers to the step in the valuation of a closely-held business that seeks to adjust for certain differences between passthrough entities and C corporations.
 Typically, the passthrough entity in mind is an S corporation, but tax-affecting can be applied in the partnership context too.
-Significantly, Jones involved tax-affecting for both an S corporation (SSC) and a partnership (SJTC). - (1) Core Justifications.
+Significantly, Estate of Jones discussed below) involved tax-affecting for both an S corporation (SSC) and a partnership (SJTC).

 While many discussions of tax-affecting are quite technical, the core justifications for tax-affecting are generally (1) that a hypothetical willing buyer in the willing-buyer-willing-seller construct of fair market value is looking for a return on the investment and necessarily will enjoy and therefore evaluate that return only on an after-tax basis and (2) that comparable data to use in the valuation process typically comes from public sources and therefore largely comes from C corporations, for which earnings are, again, necessarily determined on an after-tax basis.
 Corollaries to those justifications are that passthrough status (3) confers a benefit of a single level of tax compared to a C corporation, but also (4) limits the universe of potential buyers and investors, who might not be able to buy or invest without forfeiting or jeopardizing (or at least complicating) the S corporation status or other passthrough status.
 Thus, tax-affecting sometimes includes adjustments to accommodate those corollaries, or sometimes is followed by the application of, for example, an "S corporation premium" as the next step following the tax-affecting.
-That approach is incorporated in a well-known model used by many appraisers in valuing S corporation stock, referred to sometimes as the S Corporation Economic Adjustment Model and sometimes as the S Corporation Equity Adjustment Model, or, in either case, "SEAM." - (2) Prior Internal IRS Guidance.
+That approach is incorporated in a well-known model used by many appraisers in valuing S corporation stock, referred to sometimes as the S Corporation Economic Adjustment Model and sometimes as the S Corporation Equity Adjustment Model, or, in either case, "SEAM."

+b.
+Prior Internal IRS Guidance.
 Some 20 years ago, the IRS's internal valuation guide for income, estate, and gift taxes explained tax-affecting (without calling it that) this way: